SAP says Co-CEO Snabe to move to supervisory board

-FRANKFURT, July 21 (Reuters) - Germany’s SAP AG said its co-Chief Executive Jim Hagemann Snabe would move to the company’s supervisory board next May, thus leaving fellow co-Chief Bill McDermott as sole helmsman at the software maker.
+FRANKFURT (Reuters) - Germany’s SAP AG (SAPG.DE) said its co-Chief Executive Jim Hagemann Snabe would move to the company’s supervisory board next May, thus leaving fellow co-Chief Bill McDermott as sole helmsman at the software maker.

 “Jim Hagemann Snabe will transition from his current role as co-CEO and member of the SAP executive board upon the conclusion of the annual general meeting of shareholders in May 2014, ten months from now,” SAP said in a regulatory filing on Sunday.